Hope in the Heart CIC

 Picture

-Kiyomi has written a moving book, "I Will Never Forget That Day", with graphic illustrations, and text in both Japanese and English.
-The painting at the top of the page is taken from it.
+Kiyomi-san has written and illustrated a moving book, "I Will Never Forget That Day", with text in both Japanese and English.
+The painting at the top of the page is taken from the book.

 Keijiro Matsushima points to his location on the outskirts of the city at the time of the bombing, when he was 16 years old.
 Despite the devastation he experienced he kept telling me "I was so lucky".